deanishe/alfred-workflow/_sources/tutorial_2.txt

-Alfred-Workflow's :mod:`~workflow.background` module is based on, and uses the same API as :func:`subprocess.call`, but it runs the command as a background process (consequently, it won't return anything).
+Alfred-Workflow's :mod:`~workflow.background` module is based on, and uses the same API as :func:`subprocess.call`, but it runs the command as a background daemon process (consequently, it won't return anything).
 So, our updater script will be called from our main workflow script, but :mod:`~workflow.background` will run it as a background process.
 This way, it will appear to exit immediately, so Alfred will keep on calling our workflow every time the query changes.

 Meanwhile, our main workflow script will check if the background updater is running and post a useful, friendly notification if it is.